alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-22-rule-on-serving-food-ceremonies.md

 ---
+date: 2020/08/22
+hijri: Muharram 3, 1442
+lang: en
 layout: post
-title: "Ruling on the family of the deceased serving food for people and holding ceremonies on certain days"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
+publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-source: "Fatawa Al-Lajnah Ad-Daimah no. 17458 question 2"
-hijri: Muharram 3, 1442
-summary: It is islamically permissible to serve sufficient food for the deceased's family to satisfy their need, since they will be too busy with their calamity to prepare food for themselves.
-category: [funerals,fatwas,]
-date: 2020/08/22
 shaykhs:
 - Shaykh Ibn Baz
 - Shaykh Abdul-Aziz Aal Al-Shaykh
 - Shaykh Salih Fawzan
 - Shaykh Bakr Abu Zayd
+source: Fatawa Al-Lajnah Ad-Daimah no. 17458 question 2
+summary: It is islamically permissible to serve sufficient food for the deceased's family to satisfy their need, since they will be too busy with their calamity to prepare food for themselves.
+title: Ruling on the family of the deceased serving food for people and holding ceremonies on certain days
 ---

 ### Question:
 A few groups of scholars, who call themselves Ahl-us-Sunnah (adherents to the Sunnah), have appeared in our country.
 They state the following claims: